kannanb2745/Automated-DevOps/tech_stack.md

-The tech stack of this project appears to be Python, as indicated by the presence of .py files and Python-related directories such as venv (which stands for virtual environment, a tool to keep the dependencies required by different projects separate).
+The project appears to be using the following tech stack:

+1. Python: The presence of .py files indicates that Python is the main programming language used in this project.
+The project also includes .pyc (Python compiled file) and .pyi (Python stub file) files.

+2. Virtual Environment (venv): The venv folder suggests that the project is using a Python virtual environment to manage dependencies.

-The project also seems to be using several Python libraries, including dns, _pytest, tqdm, loguru, and requests, as indicated by the directories under venv/lib/python3.12/site-packages/.
+3. Libraries: The project uses several Python libraries including dns, _pytest, tqdm, loguru, requests, and idna among others.
+These are located in the venv/lib/python3.12/site-packages/ directory, indicating that they are installed in the project's virtual environment.

-The presence of .log files suggests that the application includes logging, and the .env file indicates that environment variables are being used.
+4. Shell Scripts: The presence of .sh, .ps1, .fish, and .csh files suggest that the project might be using shell scripts for task automation or system management.

+5. Markdown: .md files are Markdown files, typically used for documentation.

+6. Logging: .log files suggest that the project is using logging for tracking events or errors.

+7. Configuration: The .cfg and .env files are typically used for configuration purposes.

-The .md files indicate that Markdown is used, likely for documentation.
-The .gitignore file suggests that Git is being used for version control.
+8. Git: The presence of .gitignore file indicates that Git is being used for version control.

-The .sh, .ps1, .csh, and .fish files indicate the use of various shell scripts, which are often used for automating tasks.

-The .cfg file is typically a configuration file, which can be used by various programs to set initial settings.
-The .test file suggests some form of testing is being implemented.

-The .pyc files are compiled Python files, which are generated and used by Python internally.
-The .pyi file is a Python interface file, often used for type checking.

-The presence of .DS_Store files suggest that this project is being worked on a macOS system, as these are hidden files created by the Mac OS X operating system for storing custom attributes of a folder.

-Please note that without more specific information about the content of these files and directories, this is a general observation and the actual tech stack might include more technologies.
+9. Test: The .test file and _pytest library suggest that the project includes tests, likely written in Python.

+Note: The tech stack is inferred from the file types and their usage, actual tech stack might vary based on the project's implementation.